 At just 14 months old, Blake received a new kidney, saving his life.
 But this was just the start of a long road ahead.

 In addition to End Stage Renal Disease, Blake has two rare genetic syndromes that contribute to developmental delays.
-Thanks to this combination, Blake has needed therapy from the moment he was born.
+Because of this combination, Blake has needed therapy from the moment he was born.

 Blake started off with at-home physical therapy, provided with help from Variety’s TherHappy Kids program.
 This therapy improved Blake’s physical challenges so much that he recently switched to occupational therapy.
 Through occupational therapy, Blake is now working to better develop his fine motor skills so that he is better prepared for kindergarten.

-In addition to therapy, Blake has also participated in Variety’s Adventure Camp programs.
+In addition to therapy, Blake has also participated in Variety’s Adventure Camp program.
 At Camp, Blake has made new friends as well as incredible memories, all while participating in fun new activities.